akeylesslabs/akeyless-ruby-sdk/docs/DefaultApi.md

 Creates a new key

-Creates a new key Options:   name -    Key name   alg -    Key type. options- [AES128GCM, AES256GCM, AES128SIV, AES256SIV, RSA1024, RSA2048]   metadata -    Metadata about the key   split-level -    The number of fragments that the item will be split into (not includes customer fragment)   customer-frg-id -    The customer fragment ID that will be used to create the key (if empty, the key will be created independently of a customer fragment)   token -    Access token
+Creates a new key Options:   name -    Key name   alg -    Key type. options- [AES128GCM, AES256GCM, AES128SIV, AES256SIV, RSA1024, RSA2048]   metadata -    Metadata about the key   tag -    List of the tags attached to this key.
+To specify multiple tags use argument multiple times- -t Tag1 -t Tag2   split-level -    The number of fragments that the item will be split into (not includes customer fragment)   customer-frg-id -    The customer fragment ID that will be used to create the key (if empty, the key will be created independently of a customer fragment)   token -    Access token

 ### Example
 ```ruby